KomodoPlatform/dPoW/doc/bible.md

 - The region in which they are running and post the address to which KMD holders may send VOTE tokens to support their candidacy.
 - Contact details (such as Discord, Keybase, Telegram and/or  Email) for ensuring open communications about what to do after the election.
 - If running as part of a team or on behalf of a project / company, additional details about the project / company and other team members.

+Proposals failing to meet these requirements before the deadline may be rejected.
 Participation in the pre-election Testnet is highly recommended for any candidates who have not previously run a Notary Node.

 Generally the Komodo community elects Notary Node Operators who are committed to the development of the ecosystem, as demonstrated by making contributions to code or community projects.
 If your primary motivation is personal financial gain, you may find it difficult to garner support, even if you have proven your technical skills during the pre-election Testnet.